-Your first contact with the Counseling & Student Development Center will typically be a screening interview (intake) in which you and the counselor make decisions about the type of help that would best meet your needs.
-During the initial intake, it will be determined if your needs are best met by the Counseling & Student Development Center or are beyond the scope of our office.
+Your first contact with the Counseling & Student Development Center will typically be a screening interview (initial assessment) in which you and the counselor will make decisions about the type of help that would best meet your needs.
+During the initial assessment, it will be determined whether your needs are best met by the Counseling & Student Development Center or off-campus service providers.
 If it appears that you would best be served by off-campus services, we will assist you in locating a more suitable resource.

-Individual counseling helps you to clarify your concerns, gain insight into yourself and others, and learn ways to most effectively cope and/or resolve problems.
-During your first meetings, a counselor will be attempting to gain an understanding of you and your concerns.
+Individual counseling helps you to clarify your concerns, gain insight into yourself and others and learn ways to most effectively cope and/or resolve problems.
+During your first meetings, a counselor will attempt to gain an understanding of you and your concerns.
 Then, together, you will set goals for what you would like to accomplish.
-As counseling progresses, your goals evolve or change.
-Counseling sessions are typically scheduled weekly and last 45-50 minutes.
+As counseling progresses, your goals may evolve or change.
+Counseling sessions are typically scheduled weekly or bi-weekly and last 45 to 50 minutes.